AndriiZakharenko/guitar/README.md

 🔗 [Figma](https://www.figma.com/community/file/1087969920549418522)

 ## 📜 License
-This project is forked from 💻 [Mate Academy](https://github.com/mate-academy)
+This project is open-source and available for all